Find Cheap Auto Insurance Quotes in Your Area

 Claims adjusters, the people who investigate insurance claims for a living, say these are the most common justifications insurers use to deny a claim or pay less than the full amount.

-How much money you are likely to recoup will also be affected by your deductible—the amount you must pay out of pocket toward a claim before your insurance kicks in.
-For example, if your deductible is $500, the first $500 is your responsibility, not the insurer’s.
+How much money you are likely to recoup will also be affected by your deductible — the amount you must pay out of pocket toward a claim before your insurance kicks in.
+For example, if your Auto is $500, the first $500 is your responsibility, not the insurer’s.
 The higher your deductible, the less you’ll pay for insurance each year, but the more you’ll be on the hook for if you have an accident.

 Policy coverage.
 An auto policy consists of several different kinds of coverage.
 Among them are property damage liability (described above), collision coverage (which pays for damage resulting from a collision with another car or if you hit, say, a light pole), and comprehensive coverage (which covers damage from other causes, such as fire or vandalism).
 Some coverage may be mandated by your state, but other types could be optional.